 In the Event of a Robbery

-• Call 9-1-1 as soon as it is safe to do so.
+• Call 9-1-1 as soon as it is safe to do so

-• Lock the door and close the business immediately after the suspect leaves.
+• Lock the door(s) and close the business immediately after the suspect(s) leaves

-• Do not let people walk over the area where the suspect travelled.
+• Do not let people walk over the area where the suspect(s) travelled

-• Do not touch or clean up anything that was disturbed.
+• Do not touch or clean up anything that was disturbed

-• Remain calm and try to remember what the suspect touched, whether they were wearing gloves, and which direction they fled.
+• Remain calm.
+Try to remember what the suspect(s) touched, whether they were wearing gloves, and which direction they fled

 Upon Discovery of a Break-In

-• Wait for police to clear the premises for possible remaining suspects.
+• Wait for police to clear the premises for possible remaining suspects

-• Do not open for business.
+• Do not open for business

-• If you must enter, avoid walking over the path that suspects may have taken.
+• If you must enter, avoid walking over the path(s) that suspects may have taken.
 Walk close to the edge of walls.
-Even if you can't see footwear impressions, they may still be present and visualized by Forensic Officers.
+Even if you can't see footwear impressions, they may still be present and visible to forensic officers.

 • Do not touch anything.
 Suspect fingerprints may be smudged or overlapped.

-Minimize the risk of a commercial robbery
+Minimize the Risk of a Commercial Robbery

-• Angle cameras to record the cash area and all doors and windows.
+• Angle cameras to record the cash area and all doors and windows

-• Position cash registers so they can be easily viewed by someone outside.
+• Position cash registers so they can be easily viewed by someone outside

-• Maintain bright lighting both inside and out.
+• Maintain bright lighting both inside and out

-• Install window stickers, height markers, and cash handling stickers.
+• Install window stickers, height markers, and cash handling stickers

-• Keep police emergency numbers by the telephone at all times.
+• Keep police emergency numbers by the telephone at all times

 • Keep side and service doors locked at all times.
 Do not use the back door.

 • Clean all glass surfaces and create a log of when cleaning was completed.
-This can assist police during an investigation with fingerprints if a robbery occurs.
+This can assist police during an investigation with identifying fingerprints if a robbery occurs.

-• Keep floors clean to minimize the number of footwear impressions.
+• Keep floors clean to minimize the number of footwear impressions

 Attentiveness and Interactions

 • Keep active and alert in the store.
-Do not be caught off-guard.
+Do not be caught off guard.

-• Note possible hiding spots and escape routes around your business.
+• Note possible hiding spots and escape routes around your business

 • Greet each customer as they enter the store.
 If a person appears to be loitering, ask them if they need assistance.

 • Watch for loiterers inside or outside, in car, or on foot.
-If you become suspicious about a person or vehicle, note the description, licence plate number, and contact the police immediately.
+If you become suspicious about a person or vehicle, note the description, licence plate number, and contact police immediately.

 • Have deliveries made during evenings and night hours of operation to promote increased activity.
 Use the front door only.